Excali-bee/Stardust/README.md

 # Stardust

-> This extension for Visual Studio is designed to facilitate the development of Terraria mods by providing a set of useful snippets and tools.Snippets for Terraria mod developers to make their lives easier.
+> This extension for Visual Studio is designed to facilitate the development of Terraria mods by providing a set of useful snippets and tools.
+Snippets for Terraria mod developers to make their lives easier.

 ## **Features**